groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/remove-artifacts-text-formatting-pdf/_index.md

 weight: 32
 url: /net/pdf-watermarking-attachments/remove-artifacts-text-formatting-pdf/
 ---

+# Remove Artifacts with Specific Text Formatting in PDF

 ## Introduction
 In today's digital age, protecting sensitive information and maintaining the integrity of documents is paramount.
 Whether you're a legal professional safeguarding confidential contracts or a business executive ensuring the security of financial reports, the need to remove artifacts with specific text formatting in PDF documents arises frequently.
 Fortunately, with the advancement of technology, tools like GroupDocs.Watermark for .NET offer a comprehensive solution to address such challenges.
 ## Prerequisites